damirkusar/leptir-seed/README.md

 Unit tests are preconfigured.
 The configuration is done in Karma configuration file `karma.conf.js`.

-* the unit tests are in the test folder on the same level as the modules are and js code is equally structured.
+* the unit tests are in the test folder on the same level as the components are and js code is equally structured.
-You can name your tests as you want, because all files are considered to be tests under the tests folder.
+You can name your tests as you want, but you have to follow this guideline: `*.spec.js`.
-But it makes sense to name it as `xxx.test.js`.*

 To run the tests, you can open up a new terminal window located in the root of your project and run the unit tests with: